Assia-Aissa/Assia-Aissa/README.md

 ---

 ### ✍️ Writing & Knowledge Sharing
-- Technical blogs on Machine Learning and AI
+- Technical blogs on Data Science, Machine Learning, and AI
 - Focus on model intuition, evaluation, and real-world pitfalls

 ---